How do I have a firearm transferred from out of state when I purchase a firearm online?

 LEO STATE FAQ: http://www.ct.gov/despp/lib/despp/slfu/leo_faqs.pdf

 Unfortunately, the state of Connecticut has clarified their rulings of the “assault” firearms regulations not in your favor.
 For a C.O. to purchase a post ban or “assault” firearm, they must have a signed letter stating the firearm will be used for on and/or off duty use… by the commissioner.
-With this consideration combined with the wording of the law, we cannot transfer possession of high capacity magazines to individual Corrections Officers as we can with military and law enforcement members.

 Can I use Delta Arsenal to ship firearms to another FFL?